The Reciprocal Relationship Between Sleep and Sex

 In an article published on The Conversation, sex therapist and author, Dr. Laurie Mintz, writes, “It is now clear that a hidden cause of sex problems is sleeplessness and that a hidden cause of sleeplessness is sex problems.

-Here at Mattress Advisor, we wanted to get a better understanding of this hot topic, so we called on the expertise of Dr. Mintz to ask all of our burning questions.
+Here at Mattress Advisor, we review some of the best mattresses for sex, but we wanted to get a better understanding of this hot topic too, so we called on the expertise of Dr. Mintz to ask all of our burning questions.

 It’s no surprise that sleep and sex are intertwined.
 For one, they happen in the same place (most of the time).
 Not only that, but sleep and sex problems often have a common culprit: stress (but more on that later).